mathrabbit1028/lisp-interpreter/readme.md

 ## Dependency
 - This complier is working on **C++17 and over**.
 You have to install g++ complier that can complie C++17.
 - This program uses **C++ standard libraries(std)**.
+- This program uses CMake to convenience compilation.

 ## Syntax of my LISP language
 - Code: